bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hilbert.md

 **Hilbert**'s work in geometry had the greatest influence in that area after Euclid.
 A systematic study of the axioms of Euclidean geometry led Hilbert to propose 21 such axioms and he analysed their significance.
 He made contributions in many areas of mathematics and physics.

 ### Mathematical Profile (Excerpt):
-* Otto Hilbert had a brother who was a lawyer and another who was the director of a Gymnasium.
-* After Otto was promoted to become a senior judge, he and Maria moved to 13 Kirchenstrasse in Königsberg and this was the home in which David spent much of his childhood.
-* David was his parents' first child and only son.
 * The usual age for someone to begin schooling was six but David did not enter his first school, the Royal Friedrichskolleg, until he was eight years old.
 * The Friedrichskolleg, also known as the Collegium Fridericianum, had a junior section which David attended for two years before entering the gymnasium of the Friedrichskolleg in 1872.
 * The main approach to learning was having pupils memorise large amounts of material, something David was not particularly good at.